Airbus sales head joins EADS executive committee

-PARIS (Reuters) - EADS EAD.PA said on Thursday that it had named Airbus sales head John Leahy to its executive committee, which sets strategy for the commercial and military aviation group.
+PARIS (Reuters) - EADS (EAD.A) said on Thursday that it had named Airbus sales head John Leahy to its executive committee, which sets strategy for the commercial and military aviation group.

 Leahy, who helped propel the European planemaker from European upstart to number one in commercial sales and deliveries, has become Boeing Co’s (BA.N) most visible adversary in the post.